radixdlt/radixdlt-javascript/packages/application/README.md

 > ⚠️ Not yet implemented, subject to change.

-You can sign arbitrary data using the private key of the active account.
-Typically you will not use this since you will use higher level abstraction level `transferTokens` which also handles the signing part.
+You can sign arbitrary data using the private key of the active account, typically you will not use this since you will use higher level method `transferTokens` which also handles the signing part.
 This should be considered a more low level API for signing generic data.

 ```typescript
 radix